Numerix Webinar Replay

-Deciphering FVA: Understanding, Modeling and Using
+Deciphering FVA: Understanding, Modeling and Using Funding Value Adjustment

 While Credit Value Adjustment (CVA) and Debit Value Adjustment (DVA) are relatively well understood by both quants and practitioners in the derivatives markets, the concept of Funding Value Adjustment (FVA) remains the subject of much active discussion.